MHickey2/EssenChelle-Oils/README.md

 ###  26. Logout Page   <a name="logoutpage"></a>

-In the Logout Page, the User can confirm that they want to exit the website and they can log out of the site.
+In the Logout Page, the User can confirm that they want to exit the website and they can then log out of the site.

 <br>